SuniRein/pkgs/README.md

 The `unload` command removes packages by reading `.pkgs/trace.toml`.
 If an error occurs during unload, a **rollback** will also be performed.

+> [!warning]
+> The order of variable loading and the creation of mappings within a package follow the order in the description file.
+>
+> However, when loading or unloading packages, different packages are processed in lexicographical order
+> rather than the order in the description file.
+Therefore, do not rely on the order between packages.

 ## License

 This project is open-source under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See [LICENSE](./LICENSE) for details.